Wet Compression Test

 The results of a compression test can be quite telling.
 The results shown below indicate the particular area that needs attention.

-Burned valves: If the results remain the same, one of the valves are bad or not seating correctly.
+Burned valves: If the results remain the same, one or more of the cylinder's valves are bad or not sitting correctly.
 Low compression in only one cylinder typically indicates a bad valve.
-Exhaust valves burn due to hot gases passing through.
+Exhaust valves are more likely to burn due to hot gases passing through.
 Intake valves have the added advantage of fuel flow, keeping them cooler.

 Valve timing: When all of the cylinders are low and inserting oil into the cylinder does not increase compression, the camshaft timing is likely off.
 The timing belt can slip on the sprockets resulting in staggered and low compression results.